Xiao Yu Hill

 Xiao Yu Hill (Chinese: 小鱼山公园, meaning "Small Fish Mountain Public Park") is located north-east of the Laiyang road, Qingdao.
 It is 60 meters high and covers an area of 2.5 hectares.
 It is the first park hill with a style of classical gardens in Qingdao.
-From the hill, visitors can see Zhan Qiao Pier, Xiaoqingdao Island, Lu Xun Park (Qingdao), bathing beach, Ba Da Guan.
+From the hill, visitors can see Zhan Qiao Pier, Xiaoqingdao Island, Lu Xun Park (Qingdao), a bathing beach, Ba Da Guan.

 History

-The Xiao Yu Hill is a scenic spot with classicism in Qingdao, which is published to approve the first batch of state-level scenic spot by the government.
+The Xiao Yu Hill is a scenic spot in Qingdao, which is published to approve the first batch of state-level scenic spot by the government.
 In 1934, in order to promote Buddhism, the householder Wang Jinyu sponsored to build the teaching room at the top of Xiaoyu Hill.
-The room is for Buddhists to listening to the Buddha dharma, which is named as Zhanshan Building.
-It covers an area of about 12 acres and has two floors, which forming ancient architecture.
+The room, named Zhanshan Building, is for Buddhists to listening to the Buddha dharma,.
+It covers an area of about 12 acres and has two floors, which are formed of ancient architecture.
 The compound roof uses black tiles.
-Senior teachers recall that after the construction of Zhanshan Building, every Sunday afternoon, there are many people coming to listen to the dharma.
+Senior teachers recall that after the construction of Zhanshan Building, every Sunday afternoon, there were many people coming to listen to the dharma.
 Xiaoyu Hill became a popular land.
 In 1959, Zhanshan Building was demolished by nearly collapsed and there is only a site.

-Modern History
+Modern history

-In early 1980s, in order to develop and maintain Xiaoyu Hill, the valuable landscape historic resource, the bureau for Qingdao Environmental Health begins to construct the first classical style hill park - the Xiaoyu Hill Park.
+In early 1980s, in order to develop and maintain Xiaoyu Hill, the bureau for Qingdao Environmental Health begins to construct the first classical style hill park, the Xiaoyu Hill Park.
 The park highlights the characteristics of the sea, the pavilion, the platform and the corridor.
-The bronze on the park gate is main entrance.
+The bronze on the park gate is the main entrance.
 Green eaves tiles on the wall are also engraved with their small fish, revealing the characteristics of the "fish" mountain everywhere.

-Honors

-On June 8, 2012, the cultural celebrity street of Xiaoyu Hill is elected as a Chinese historical and cultural street.
-After Badaguan was elected as the first, Qingdao won the award for the second block.
-The cultural celebrity street of Xiaoyu Hill is surrounded by Fushan Road, Daxue Road, Laiyang Road and Yushan Road.
-There are many old buildings in these roads and these become the most charming scenery of Qingdao.
-Old streets are charming because they are over the years and become the vicissitudes of life.
-The old buildings are solitary because they left the traces of celebrity.
-This famous celebrity street is a precious historical heritage.
-It even becomes the developed and protected tourist resources for Qingdao.
+On June 8, 2012, Xiaoyu Hill was elected as a Chinese historical and cultural street.